-Two Generations of Clastic Dikes in Ice Age Flood Deposits
+Two Generations of Clastic Dikes in Touchet Valley, WA

 Some important takeaways:

 b.)
 There are two generations of clastic dikes preserved here.
-They are separated by a prominent erosional surface that is not flat, but has some relief and is complex at the centimeter scale.
+They are separated by a prominent erosional surface with some relief on it.
+The erosional contact is quite complex at the centimeter scale.
 Make things simple: Divide the outcrop into older and younger deposits at the unconformity.
 Get your eyeballs up close and follow that erosional surface across the outcrop - important details in there.

 c.)
-The Touchet Beds are deformed here.
-The deformation appears related to the setting in which they were deposited, low in a wet valley.
+Touchet Beds here are deformed.
+The deformation appears related to the setting in which they were deposited, low in a wet valley or possibly to some low angle shearing.
+Slope-parallel slip may have following drainage of Lake Lewis, creating instability similar to that created by reservoir drawdowns.
 Older silt rhythmites are not deformed.
 If clastic dikes are the products of strong seismic shaking, then the entire section should be deformed.
 If liquefaction/fluid escape was involved, the lower strata, which contains abundant fine sand and silt, should serve as the source for dike fills.
 Dikes here taper downward, were filled from the top, and have truncated tops.

 d.)
 Hiatuses, bioturbation, and soil development are associated with flood-cut surfaces.